Which city is cheaper, San Diego or Cleveland?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer attracts plenty of travelers to both Cleveland and San Diego.
+Many travelers come to Cleveland for the music scene and the family-friendly experiences.
 Also, many visitors come to San Diego in the summer for the beaches, snorkeling, the hiking, the city activities, the music scene, and the family-friendly experiences.

 In the summer, Cleveland is around the same temperature as San Diego.
-Typically, the summer temperatures in Cleveland in July are around 75°F (24°C), and San Diego is about 71°F (22°C).
+Typically, the summer temperatures in Cleveland in July average around 75°F (24°C), and San Diego averages at about 71°F (22°C).

 People are often attracted to the plentiful sunshine in San Diego this time of the year.
 In Cleveland, it's very sunny this time of the year.
 Cleveland usually receives around the same amount of sunshine as San Diego during summer.
 Cleveland gets 307 hours of sunny skies, while San Diego receives 306 hours of full sun in the summer.